cofinalsubnets/mallow/README.md

 # Mallow #

-Mallow is a data deserializer and DSL that mildly eases the task of processing heterogeneous data sets.
+Mallow is an engine and DSL for pattern matching and transforming Ruby objects that mildly eases the task of processing heterogeneous data sets.
 It is small, stateless, and strives to take simultaneous advantage of neat-o Ruby language features and functional programming techniques, while also reinventing ~~as few wheels as possible~~ ~~relatively few wheels~~ <  1 wheel / 20 LOC.

 An example of Mallow's versatility is Graham, a tiny testing library powered by Mallow and used for Mallow's own unit tests.